djeada/Computational-Fluid-Dynamics-CFD-Resources/scripts/simulations/schroedinger_equation/README.md

 ### Visualization

-The evolving wavefunction is visualized using matplotlib's 3D plotting capabilities.
 The wavefunction's magnitude squared $|\psi|^2$, which represents the probability density, is plotted over time to show the dynamic evolution of the quantum system.